For a company

 The minimum share capital required for a JSA is EUR 1 (one euro).

-Spain For SLs, €3,000 to be fully paid in for incorporation.
+Spain For SLs, €1 to be fully subscribed and paid in

 For SAs, €60,000.
-At least 25% of such minimum share capital shall be paid in for incorporation.
+At least 25% of such minimum

 United Arab Emirates There is currently no minimum share capital requirement for an LLC onshore.
 The capital should, however, be appropriate for the proposed business model and the DED has the right to impose a minimum share capital in its sole discretion.
 It is common for an LLC to have a share capital of minimum AED 100,000.